-- 1. Use a text editor to customize the file. - Section headings, keywords, and pre-defined values are not case-sensitive, but string values that you define are case-sensitive. - Use adjacent quotation marks to indicate no value.
-For example, LinkURL1="" indicates that the URL is intentionally undefined. - Enclose in quotation marks any values that contain leading or trailing spaces or are already enclosed in quotation marks. - To export scheduled events, configure the values directly in the .ini file. - To export a system time with the greatest accuracy, if the receiving Rack PDUs can access a Network Time Protocol server, configure enabled for NTPEnable:
+- 1. Use a text editor to customize the file. - Section headings, keywords, and pre-defined values are not casesensitive, but string values that you define are case-sensitive. - Use adjacent quotation marks to indicate no value.
+For example, LinkURL1="" indicates that the URL is intentionally undefined. - To export scheduled events, configure the values directly in the .ini file. - To export a system time with the greatest accuracy, if the receiving NMC 2s can access a Network Time Protocol server, configure enabled for NTPEnable: